topthreat/PS_Audition_ReversePShellLab/readme.md

 ### IP Address Hunt 🎯 🔍

-- You will need to enter the IP address of the host 🏠 so the reverse shell knows where it needs to connect.
+You will need to enter the IP address of the host 🏠 so the reverse shell knows where it needs to connect.
 The simplest method may be to type `ipconfig` into the 'cmd.exe' prompt on your Host machine.
 This will provide you with the IP address that you will need to use when running your reverse shell script.

-::scroll:: If you know of any other methods to get the host 🏠 IP address go for it!!
+:scroll: If you know of any other methods to get the host 🏠 IP address go for it!!
 This is a great place to practice your skills!

 ### Hooking Up 🎯
 To access the listener you will need to use a reverse shell.
 This will allow the system that you connect to remotely send commands to your system.